Dr. Martin Luther King Jr. statue unveiled at New Orleans civil rights museum

 “It is fitting to celebrate this important holiday weekend by further enhancing the experience of the Louisiana Civil Rights Museum – The Inaugural Experience, with a statue of Dr. Martin Luther King Jr.,” said Sawaya.

-Dyson, who died in 2021, was from Tickfaw, Louisiana and his daughter Lindory Parker said his motivation for creating the statue was to honor Dr. King’s ties to the civil rights movement in New Orleans.
+Dyson, who died in 2021, was from Tickfaw, and his daughter Lindory Parker said his motivation for creating the statue was to honor King’s ties to the Civil Rights Movement in New Orleans.

 Parker adds that in the 1950s, her father was also known for channeling his talent and passion for the movement to challenge racism in the South.